Skip to contents

 clones

 The specific clones to track.
 This argument must be provided.
 If multiple character values are provided, they will be treated as clone IDs.
 If a single character value is provided with parentheses, it will be evaluated as an expression to select the clones.
-The clones will be selected per subgrouping/facetting/splitting group.
+The clones will be selected per facetting/splitting group.
 For example, if you have top(3) will select the top 3 clones in each facetting/splitting group.
-You can change this behavior by passing the groups argument explicitly.
-For example top(3, groups = "Sample") will select the top 3 clones in each sample.
+You can change this behavior by passing the group_by argument explicitly.
+For example top(3, group_by = "Sample") will select the top 3 clones in each sample.
 For expression, see also clone_selectors.
 This can also be a named list of expressions, which need to be quoted.
 Then basic unit for visualization will be the the clone groups defined by the names of the list, instead of single clones.

 clone_call